neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/relationship.md

   actors: [MovieActorsCreateFieldInput!]
 }

+"""
-"""Fields to sort Movies by.
-The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.""" input MovieSort {
+Fields to sort Movies by.
+The order in which sorts are applied is not guaranteed when specifying many fields in one MovieSort object.
+"""
+input MovieSort {
   id: SortDirection
-}

-input MovieActorsDeleteFieldInput {
-  where: ActorWhere
-  delete: ActorDeleteInput
-}

-input ActorMoviesDeleteFieldInput {
-  where: MovieWhere
-  delete: MovieDeleteInput
-}

-input MovieDeleteInput {
-  actors: [MovieActorsDeleteFieldInput!]
-}

-input MovieDeleteFieldInput {
-  where: MovieWhere
-  delete: MovieDeleteInput
-}

-input ActorDeleteInput {
-  movies: [ActorMoviesDeleteFieldInput!]
-}

-input ActorDeleteFieldInput {
-  where: ActorWhere
-  delete: ActorDeleteInput
 }

 input MovieUpdateInput {